webplatform/docs/tutorials/canvas_notearsgame/index.md

 # Player Bullets => Enemy Ships
 # Player => Enemy Ships

-Let's make a method to handle the collisions which we can call from the update method.
+Now, create a method to handle the collisions which we can call from the update method.

  function handleCollisions() {
    playerBullets.forEach(function(bullet) {